 How Do You Measure Customer Retention?

-It is essential to know how to calculate Customer Retention; you need the following data within a given period.
+It is essential to know how to calculate your Customer Retention Rate (CRR); you need the following data within a given period.

 The total number of clients or customers you have at the end of the given period